Tuesday, Wednesday & Thursday | September 15-17, 2026 | Tulsa, Oklahoma

 • Internal considerations, timing and capacity

-• What meaningful partnership looks like from a tribal perspective
+• What meaningful partnership looks like from a Tribal perspective

 1:45-2:30pm | Government & Regulatory Landscape